modsim/ChromaHD-genmesh/README.md

 - [x] git state isn't perfect since it is dirty if default.in is changed before compile
 - [x] Allow cylinder constrained creation again(zbot, ztop)
 - [x] RCYL is calclated after bead radius modification: Change it to depend on initial packing
+- [x] Implement enlarged beads
 - [-] Save options (so that it can be reloaded and used with exported geometry?)
-- [x] Implement enlarged beads
+- [-] Use OCC-fix for modified beads!!: Caused crashes
+- [-] Try volume generating: Unnecessary
 - [ ] Improved error handling.
 - [ ] Output surfs and volumes to a separate folder?
 - [ ] Bridges at the cylinder-bead interface